 Naguib will travel to Germany from Jan.
 1 through the end of May, 2022.

 The highly coveted Fulbright grants are issued by the United States Department of State, Bureau of Educational and Cultural Affairs to foster international academic exchange.
-It is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
-Each year, about 1,200 U.S. scholars study in 155 countries.
+Each year, about 1,200 U.S. scholars study in 160 countries.